 Yes.
 Yes, it does.
 One recommends that those who write for Foreign Policy‘s defense section learn a little about sea power if they intend to criticize it.

-Only more slowly did people begin to realize that the maintenance of the world order had rested on US military power, and that the foundation of that power was US command of the global commons.
+Only more slowly did people begin to realize that the maintenance of the world order had rested on American military power, and that the foundation of that power was American command of the global commons.
 The Army could fail, as it did in Vietnam; the Air Force was ancillary to the Army.
-To secure the US position and the nation’s security — and indeed for world order — the Navy could never fail.
+To secure the American position and the nation’s security — and indeed for world order — the Navy could never fail.

 And yet as history has taught us, the submarine is the weapon of the weak, and guerre de course submarine strategies are highly limited compared to what a full fleet can do.
 China is following the wrong path to naval supremacy as a whole, despite its abilities for subsurface combat, the failure to address sea power in all dimensions is something China may be unable to do or is unwilling to do so.
 In either case it is folly.

 Commander Kraska is right to question American naval supremacy in the Pacific, in the same way that Captain John Ready Colomb mused on the readiness of the Royal Navy to defend the British Empire in the 1860s, Admiral Thayer Mahan on the US Navy in the 1890s or as Admiral Reader and Wolfgan Wegener questioned German naval strategy in the Interbellum.
 They were right to do so, for naval officers who reexamine situations and voice their concerns loudly are doing the populace a service, not a bad turn.